-The Database Connector continuously observes a table in a database and creates specifications from rows with specific values.
+The Database Connector continuously observes a table in a database and can:

 Connectors send information into Constants or Controls of a specification by name.
 Connectors will observe the following behavior when driving data into a specification: